How can I get Provident fund amount for an employee on last working day?

 saswatabanerjee

-It is not possible to get an employee his PF on the last day of the month.
-The claim can be filed only after he retires and the processing takes time.
+It is not possible to give an employee his PF on the last day of the month.
+The claim can only be filed after he retires, and the processing takes time.

 suresh2511